sarojp3/Sequence-Models/README.md

 ## Gated Recurrent Unit(GRU)

 It is one of the effective solution for vanishing gradient problem in the Recurrent Neural Network and will allow neural network to capture much longer range dependencies(connections) in a sequence.
 GRU address the issue of vanishing gradient problem by storing memory from the previous time step to help inform the network for future prediction.
 It have a memory cell 'c' which provides a bit of memory to remember.
-The main idea of GRU is that there will be a gate whose job is to decide when to update the values of c at each time step.
+The main idea of GRU is that there will be a gate called update gate whose job is to decide when to update the values of c at each time step.
 This gate will be a value of either 0 or 1.
 If value of gate is equal to 1, it is saying to set the new value of c to that candidate value c tilde. c tilde is the candidate for replacing c at each time step.

 ## Long-Short Term Memory(LSTM)

 It is also a solution for vanishing gradient descent like GRU which has been historically more proven choice to use which is more powerful, effiecnt than GRU.
 LSTM is also a more general version of GRU.
+The model is a bit similar to the GRU but it uses extra two gates forget gate and output gate.
+These gates is a vector of dimensions equal to the number of hidden units in a layer.
+Both LSTM as well as GRU are good at memorizing certain values for a long time because some values of c at previous time step is passed all the way forward.